 You should start by reading books on dog training.
 Working with your own dog is good practice.
 Volunteer to train other dogs as well.
 If you know of a professional dog trainer in your area, ask if you can work as an intern or an apprentice.
 It is also helpful to study marketing and other business topics if you plan to open your own obedience school.

 To get into service dog training, try and volunteer at a school to get your foot in the door.
 You may have to take a lower-level job to gain exposure.
 When an opening for a trainer becomes available, you'll have an edge over people who have never worked there.

 There are two professional organizations that offer dog training certifications.
 Join these organizations and follow their guidelines on becoming certified.
 The two organizations are:

-To find a service dog school near you, visit The Puppy Place.
+To find a service dog school near you, visit USA Service Dog Registration.

 Being a dog trainer is a good choice if you love dogs, are good at teaching and training and have a desire to be self-employed.
-While there is no clear path into this field, if you are a good trainer and are persistent you'll eventually have a satisfying career working with dogs.
+There is no clear path into this field, but if you are a good trainer and are persistent, you'll eventually have a satisfying career working with dogs.